 Players use a standard six-sided die (D6) to resolve combat and random events.

-[3.0] The
+[3.0] The Counters

 The counters represent all the eligible military units liable to play a role in the various scenarios, along with various markers.
 Combat units represent corps (XXX), divisions (XX), brigades (X), regiments (III) and groups of Kurdish Peshmergas or IS jihadis.
 They can move and fight on the map subject to the game’s rules, apart from certain Kurdish units, which are village garrisons and cannot move.
 Entrenchments cannot move, or be moved, and do not count for stacking.

-Turkish corps-level units (XXX) represent motoried and mechanied infantry units of 15,000 to 20,000 men, their combat vehicles and armament (including artillery and helicopters).
+Turkish corps-level units (XXX) represent motorised and mechanised infantry units of 15,000 to 20,000 men, their combat vehicles and armament (including artillery and helicopters).
 Divisions represent units of 8,000 to 12,000 men with all their armament.
 Brigades and regiments represent units of 2,000 to 3,500 men with all their armament.
 Armoured divisions and brigades (tanks) are represented by a tank silhouette and a movement factor in red, indicating their capacity to exploit a breakthrough during the offensive segment.
 Units are identified by their actual or historical designation.

-3.1 Unit Colour
+3.1 Unit Colour Codes